Four Tips to Know Before Becoming a Travel Occupational Therapist

 Sign up for Match and Mentor to get your free recruiter match, mentor, and free resource!

 1. You will make more money – probably.

 I’m sure we’ve all seen the ads.
 “Make $2,000 a week – take home!” or “Get paid to travel!”
 While this may sound too good to be true, I can confirm that these are real offers, though they don’t come without some caveats.

 Generally, the reason that companies are able to offer such high rates is because a significant portion of your income may qualify to be untaxed.
 The reasoning behind this is that the government allows you to receive what is called stipend pay when you are temporarily traveling for work (loosely defined as working at a job site that is not within commutable distance of your home).

 This stipend pay is broken down into two categories: housing and meals/incidentals.
 So, instead of just making one rate, such as $45 an hour, travelers typically have their pay broken down into their hourly rate (often called a taxable rate) which may be much closer to $20 an hour, along with anywhere between $700 – $1300 in untaxed stipend pay a week.

 While this may sound great, and many travelers (and even recruiters!) view this as “free money,” it is income that comes with stipulations.

-One, that it must be used toward the expenses designated by the IRS (no booking a cheap studio and socking away the difference to pay off your student loans) and two, that in order to qualify for any stipend pay you must maintain a tax home.
+One, that you must spend at least a portion of this money toward the expenses designated by the IRS (so no staying with family and socking away your entire housing stipend to pay off your student loans) and two, that in order to qualify for any stipend pay you must maintain a tax home.